NVIDIA/OpenSeq2Seq/README.md

 sequence-to-sequence models.
 The
 efficiency is achieved by fully supporting distributed and mixed-precision training.
-OpenSeq2Seq is built using Tensorflow and provides all the necessary building blocks for training encoder-decoder models for neural machine translation and automatic speech recognition.
+OpenSeq2Seq is built using TensorFlow and provides all the necessary building blocks for training encoder-decoder models for neural machine translation and automatic speech recognition.